DylanL0ng/DylanL0ng/README.md

 <h1 align="center">Hi 👋, I'm Dylan</h1>
-<h3 align="center">A part-time developer 💻 and full-time student 📚, with experience in scripting.
-I have been working remotely since 2019.
-I am excited to continue expanding my skills and knowledge in the field 🚀</h3>
+<h3 align="center">CS graduate with experience in full-stack, AI, and mobile application development.
+Delivered over 500+ web applications for international clients, and developed a multi-award winning AI project with ~92% accuracy which demonstrates strong technical skills across a wide range of frameworks, languages, and tools.
+Seeking a software engineering role to further develop my skills and contribute to an innovative team.</h3>

 - 🌱 I’m currently learning **SvelteKit**